PBT on GitHub Actions

 Screenshot after setting DATABRICKS_TOKEN secret:

-The environment variables can now be all set within the Github actions YML file as follows:
+The environment variables can also be set within the GitHub actions YML file as follows:

 env: